jaygray0919/spx1/docs/term-vocab.rst

    Syntax (continuing to add precision to the word "Syntax" previously used above, but now specific to Ontology)
       Web Ontology Language (OWL) that specifies the Syntax for creating structures like phrases, sentences, and paragraphs.

+.. _terms-Grammar-1:

+   Grammar
+      Rules for specifying a set of well-formed structures using Terms of a given Language.

 .. _terms-Grammar-2:

    Grammar (continuing to add precision to the word "Grammar" previously used above, but now specific to Ontology)